-KEY THEME ANALYSIS: Parliamentary elections effect on Ukraine's relations with the IMF and EBRD
+KEY THEME ANALYSIS: The effect of Parliamentary elections on Ukraine's relations with the IMF and EBRD

-During the years of independence a sufficiently close relationship between Ukraine and international financial institutions was formed on the basis of not only economic but also political undertones.
+During its years of independence, a sufficiently close relationship between Ukraine and international financial institutions was formed on the basis of not only economic but also political undertones.
 It should be noted that financial institutions that have the greatest potential for Ukraine's cooperation (given the low cost of their borrowings) are the International Monetary Fund (IMF), the World Bank (WB) and the European Bank for Reconstruction and Development (EBRD).
-Now, with the parliamentary elections passed, the most urgent need is to restore Ukraine's cooperation with the IMF under the stand-by arrangements.
+Now that the parliamentary elections have passed, the most urgent need is to restore Ukraine's cooperation with the IMF under stand-by arrangements.

-As you know, the relationship between the IMF and Ukraine has progressed through several stages since the September of 1993, when Ukraine became the 168th member of the Fund and received a formal right to join the World Bank Group.
-The same day the country became the 167th IBRD member.
-During the years of its cooperation with the IMF Ukraine has acquired a good reputation and a relatively good rating in comparison with other countries, thus the further development of the relationship seems quite perspective.
-Information stating that the relations with the IMF can possibly get under the threat due to pre-default conditions of Ukrainian economy is somewhat exaggerated.
-According to the Ministry for Finance of Ukraine, the country's recent external debt is moderate with a slight tendency to decrease.
+As you know, the relationship between the IMF and Ukraine has progressed through several stages since September of 1993, when Ukraine became the 168th member of the Fund and received the formal right to join the World Bank Group.
+The very same day it also became the 167th IBRD member.
+During the years of its cooperation with the IMF, Ukraine has acquired a good reputation and a relatively good rating in comparison with other countries, thus the further development of the relationship seems quite promising.
+The claims stating that relations with the IMF can possibly be under threat due to the pre-default condition of the Ukrainian economy is somewhat exaggerated.
+According to the Ministry of Finance of Ukraine, the country's recent external debt is moderate with a slight tendency to decrease.

-New parliamentary opposition, which obviously would be the democratic minority, has not formulated its clear position as for cooperation with the IMF yet.
-However, in government circles there are two viewpoints on cooperation with the IMF.
-The first standpoint proves that Ukraine could possibly do without the IMF funds and cope with the difficult economic situation by itself.
-This way the country will be able to keep rates on public utilities at a sustainable level and to refrain from increasing the price for gas for households.
-According to Ukrainian Prime Minister Mykola Azarov, Ukraine had managed to do without the IMF loans for two years and would restore borrowings only provided it would make for the national economy development and would not harm the country's population.
+The new parliamentary opposition, which is obviously a democratic minority, has not yet formulated a clear position concerning cooperation with the IMF.
+However, there are two points of view on cooperation with the IMF among political circles.
+The first perspective proves that Ukraine could possibly do without the IMF funds and cope with the difficult economic times by itself.
+This way the country can keep public utilities rates at a sustainable level and refrain from increasing the price of gas for households.
+According to Ukrainian Prime Minister Mykola Azarov, Ukraine had managed to do without the IMF loans for two years and would restore borrowings only provided that it helps in the development of the national economy and does not harm the country's population.
 M.Azarov also stressed that the conditions imposed by the IMF regarding the gas tariffs for households are unacceptable for Ukraine.

-Another position is that cooperation with the IMF should be immediately resumed as funds provided by the IMF are the prerequisite for further development and prosperity of our country.
-This way the negotiations as for resumption of cooperation with the IMF and continuation of the stand-by arrangements, according to the First Vice Prime Minister of Ukraine V.Khoroshkovskyi, will be revived after the elections.
+The second perspective says that cooperation with the IMF should be immediately resumed as funds provided by the IMF are the prerequisite for further development and prosperity of our country.
+This way the negotiations for the resumption of cooperation with the IMF and the continuation of the stand-by arrangements, according to the First Vice Prime Minister of Ukraine V.Khoroshkovskyi, will be revived after the elections.
 He believes the issue of calling for new IMF loans is not timely at the moment.
-During his official visit to Tokyo the National Bank of Ukraine's head S.Arbuzov said that the cooperation program can be continued immediately after the parliamentary elections, if agreement is reached.
+During his official visit to Tokyo, the head of the National Bank of Ukraine, S.Arbuzov said that the cooperation program can be continued immediately after the parliamentary elections, if agreement is reached.
 He also mentioned that the negotiations between Ukrainian and the U.S. officials were followed with the IMF decision to send a technical mission to discuss the loan.